masyl/isomaton/doc/roadmap.md

 - Figure out how item crafting/alchemy plays into the story and how it is done
 - Rotate the stage n, e, s, w. and show a compass rose or arrows for cardinal directions
 - Render block shadows and add property to "hasShadow" to blocks
+- Tree entity that grows and drop apples blocks or other fruits.
+Starts with a sappling, and grows to a 5 blocks high tree.
+All vegetable eaters should have the impulse to pick the fruits.

 ## Far Future Backlog